Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Requirements
 ~~~~~~~~~~~~

-- The contract function MUST reject if any of the queries fail:
-    - A query MUST fail if the credential ID is unknown.
+- The query MUST fail if the credential ID is unknown.

 .. _CIS-4-functions-credentialStatus: